How To Count All Cells Except A Certain Value In Excel

 4. Then when you input text jerry li in cell C6, it will display number 4 in cell D6.

-5. This is because there is only one cell A3 that contain the text jerry li.
+5. This is because there is only one cell A3 that contains the text jerry li.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.